Cryptonomic/ConseilJS/docs/README.md

 A library for building decentralized applications, currently focused on [Tezos](http://tezos.com/).

 ConseilJS connects to the [Nautilus](https://github.com/Cryptonomic/Nautilus) infrastructure for high-performance analytics provided by [Conseil](https://github.com/Cryptonomic/Conseil) and for live chain data and operations via the integrated Tezos node.
+Cryptonomic offers an infrastructure service - [Nautilus Cloud](https://nautilus.cloud) which enables quick access to the Tezos platform along with products that make it easier build on it.

 ## Use with Nodejs

-Add our [NPM package](https://www.npmjs.com/package/conseiljs) to your project, or include in your web project as: ``.
+Add our [NPM package](https://www.npmjs.com/package/conseiljs) to your project.

 ```bash
 npm i conseiljs